SforAiDl/genrl/docs/source/usage/tutorials/bandit/adding_dcb_agent.rst

 network based agent.
 Although this is a simplictic agent, implementation of any level of agent will need to have the following steps.

-To start off with lets import necessary things and make a class which inherits from ``genrl.bandit.agents.cb_agents.base.DCBAgent``
+To start off with lets import necessary modules and make a class which inherits from ``genrl.bandit.agents.cb_agents.base.DCBAgent``

 .. code:: python